systematic-magic/AgingPubMed/research_papers_html.rst

 - Journal title should be followed by period (.)
 There should be a space after period.

 - Year should be presented in full (4 digits) and should be followed by semicolon (;).
-There can be a space after semicolon (not mandatory, but consistency should be maintained).
+There should be a space after semicolon.

 - Volume should be followed by colon (:).
 There can be a space after colon (but this is not mandatory).